STC-NWRC/nwrc-bc-cloud-dev/ken/101-fpca-pipeline-00/README.md

 GCP FPCA Pipeline Prototype v00
 ==============================

-This task is the first prototype of the GCP FPCA pipeline.
+This task is the first prototype of the GCP FPCA workflow.

-# How to run the pipeline:
+# How to run the workflow:

 1. Create a Google Composer environment:
     ```